akazukin5151/kpxhs/docs/kpxhs.1.md

 In other words, the footer shows a nano-like grid of keys and their action.
 For example, "Esc exit" to indicate that pressing the Esc key will exit. \`kpxhs.key\` would style the "Esc" text and \`kpxhs.label\` would style the "exit" text

 `["kpxhs", "line_number"]`
+: The relative line numbers on the left side of the list, for entries that are not selected/in focus

+`["kpxhs", "line_number", "focused"]`
-: The relative line numbers on the left side of the list
+: The relative line numbers on the left side of the list for the currently selected entry

 `["kpxhs", "list_border"]`
 : The list/browser border when it is not focused (ie, focus is on search bar).
 Only foreground color is used.